How to use this checklist

 Pre-appointment research (steps 1 to 6)

 2. Identify the recipient’s preference (where possible).
 Centre stone shape (round, oval, princess, cushion, emerald), setting style (solitaire, halo, three-stone), metal (18ct white gold or platinum), and ring size.
-For surprise engagements, borrow a ring she wears on the same finger.
+For a surprise engagement, borrow a ring she wears on the same finger, or use our ring size chart for South Africa to work it out discreetly.

 3. Decide natural only if this is a serious purchase.
-Lab-grown diamonds are cheaper at the same visual spec, but in my opinion they are the wrong category for heirloom, resale-aware, or upgrade-path purchases.
-Natural diamonds have rarity, provenance, a stronger secondary market, and a more credible buy-back path.
-See the FAQ for the full comparison.
+Lab-grown diamonds are cheaper at the same visual spec, roughly R10,000 for a 1 carat and down about 90 percent since 2016, but in my opinion they are the wrong category for an heirloom, resale-aware, or upgrade-path purchase.
+Lab-grown resale is near zero.
+Natural diamonds carry rarity, provenance, a real secondary market, and a credible buy-back path.

 4. Read the relevant category guide.
-Engagement rings, wedding rings, tennis bracelets, tennis necklaces, diamond earrings, diamond pendants.
+Start with the pages that match the piece: engagement rings, wedding rings, tennis bracelets, tennis necklaces, diamond earrings, diamond pendants.

 Supplier shortlist (steps 7 to 10)